Chien de race husky sibérien au pelage blanc, portant un collier rouge, avec des yeux vairons — un bleu et un ambre — sur fond de neige.

 • Thanks to a tapetum lucidum , a reflective layer behind the retina

-• And larger pupils that let more light through
+• And larger pupils that let in more light

 🔦 Result: in the dark, a dog distinguishes shapes and movements much better than a human .